netarchivesuite/solrwayback/README.md

 THREADS=6 INDEXER_CUSTOM="--collection_id  collection1 --collection corona2021" ./warc-indexer.sh warcs1/*
 ```

-You can then enable facetting on these values in solrwaybackweb.properties.
+You can then enable facetting on these fields in solrwaybackweb.properties.